aptible/supercronic/README.md

 Simplest way:

-    nextTime := cronexpression.NextTimeFromString("0 0 29 2 *", time.Now())
+    nextTime := cronexpression.NextTime("0 0 29 2 *", time.Now())

 Assuming `time.Now()` is "2013-08-29 09:28:00", then `nextTime` will be "2016-02-29 00:00:00".

-If you need to reuse many times a cron expression in your code, it is more efficient to create a `CronExpression` object once and keep a copy of it for reuse:
+If you need to reuse many times the same cron expression in your code, it is more efficient to create a `CronExpression` object once and keep a copy of it for reuse:

     cronexpr := cronexpression.NewCronExpression("0 0 29 2 *")